 Jane Handles All Your Listing Details

 Did you know?
-Keller Williams Nominated Jane Clark as one of the Top 1000 Realtors in the United States for 2015
+Keller Williams Nominated Jane Clark as one of the Top 1000 Realtors in the United States !
+She has had that honor every year since 2014!

 It's a question I get all the time?
 Where should I begin looking for my next home?
 What are those neighborhoods like and can I find something in my Price Range?
 We want the ambience of Prosper Texas but how do I start looking?